 The Fatigue Risk Management Forum was initially created specifically to help the commercial aviation industry both to respond to the Regulator’s initiative and manage the fatigue inherent in the daily lives of aircrew and front line maintenance teams.
-Since conception, it is clear that FRMS has an application in other industries such as Air Traffic Control, Health, Rail, Road and maritime transport.
+Since conception in 2008, it is clear that FRMS has an application in other industries such as Air Traffic Control, Health, Rail, Road and maritime transport.
 Accordingly, all organisations that must manage the risk of employee fatigue, irrespective of industry sector, are welcome as members.

 BENEFITS OF FRMS